 Writer Plus is a Markdown app that gets straight to the point.
 You can quickly edit your text and will have access to night mode and a word count feature.
 There is also the options to change the styling of the text and share your Markdown file.

-Markdown is another simple app.
+Markdown (no longer available) is another simple app.
 It’s actually quite minimalist.
 It gets straight to the point of editing Markdown files.
 You have the choice of enabling dark mode and autosave.
 You can also share your files.
 There is also an experimental readability highlighting feature that will alert you to any readability issues with your text.

 The Markdown editors for Android that are listed above are some of the best you should try, though there are many more in the Play Store.
 You should also check out this list of markdown editors for Linux if you are a Linux user.
 Or if you prefer a simple note-taking app, here are the best for every platform.